-Classification and subsequent measurement of financial assets

-Management determines the classification of its financial assets at initial recognition, based on:

-- the bank's business model for managing the financial assets; and - the contractual cash flow characteristics of the financial asset.
+Classification and subsequent measurement of financial assets Management determines the classification of its financial assets at initial recognition, based on: • the bank's business model for managing the financial assets; and • the contractual cash flow characteristics of the financial asset.
+Business model The bank distinguishes three main business models for managing financial assets: • holding financial assets to collect contractual cash flows;

-Business model

-The bank distinguishes three main business models for managing financial assets:

-- holding financial assets to collect contractual cash flows; - managing financial assets and liabilities on a fair value basis or selling financial assets; and - a mixed business model of collecting contractual cash flows and selling financial assets.
+- noiding financial assets to collect contractual cash flows; managing financial assets and liabilities on a fair value basis or colling fi - managing financial assets and liabilities on a fair value basis or selling financial assets; and - a mixed business model of collecting contractual cash flows and selling financial assets.

-The business model assessment is not performed on an instrument by instrument basis, but at a level that reflects how groups of financial assets are managed together to achieve a particular business objective.
+The business model assessment is not performed on an instrument-by-instrument basis, but at a level that reflects how groups of financial assets are managed together to achieve a particular business objective.
 This assessment is done at least at a franchise level, although franchises will perform the assessment on a portfolio or sub-portfolio level depending on the manner in which groups of financial assets are managed in each franchise.